 10 Tips to Give Birth Without An Epidural

-Here a 10 things that I found so important and helpful when it came to giving birth to my sons.
+Here are 10 things that I found so important and helpful when it came to giving birth to my sons.

 Was it easy?
 Not really.
 It was work.

 I didn’t understand everything and had to ask questions sometimes, but I wasn’t afraid.
 More on that later (it’s super important).